 - Call to action (CTA).
 As you craft your content, integrate clear and compelling calls to action.
 Whether it’s encouraging readers to share their own holiday memories or inviting them to take part in a special event, an effective CTA drives engagement and interaction.

-3. Include visual appeal
+3. Be bold with visual appeal

-4. Decide your strategic distribution plans
+4. Optimize your strategic distribution

 5. Don’t forget about monitoring and refinement